wp-cli/core-command/README.md

 		Select which version you want to download.
 Accepts a version number, 'latest' or 'nightly'

 	[--skip-content]
-		Download the latest version of WP without the default themes and plugins (en_US locale only)
+		Download WP without the default themes and plugins.

 	[--force]
 		Overwrites existing files, if present.